Skip to content

 Referrers

 The Referrers page shows how people are finding your content.
-Referrers are broken into five primary channels: Social, Search, Other, Internal, and Direct.
-Click on a channel to see a list of sites and apps sending traffic your way.
+You can find this page by selecting it from the nav bar.
+Referrers are broken into five primary categories: Social, Search, Other, Internal*, and Direct.

 1. Social